What to Pack for England

 December, January, February

-Add: Winter coat, Thermal layers, Warm hat and gloves, Waterproof boots
+Add: Insulated, waterproof coat, Thermal base layers, Warm hat, scarf, and gloves, Waterproof boots with good grip

 Luggage Recommendation